 A United Ireland Why Unification Is Inevitable and How It Will Come About

-In A United Ireland, Kevin Meagher argues that a reasoned, pragmatic discussion about Britain’s relationship with its nearest neighbour is now long overdue, and questions that have remained unasked (and perhaps unthought) must now be answered.
+In this new, fully updated edition of A United Ireland, Kevin Meagher argues that a reasoned, pragmatic discussion about Britain’s relationship with its nearest neighbour is now long overdue, and questions that have remained unasked (and perhaps unthought) must now be answered.

 “The conversation on constitutional change in Ireland is moving into a much more focused new phase.
 Preparations have commenced, with the expectation that there will be a managed transition to new arrangements.
 Perhaps sooner than many imagine.
 This book is a welcome and significant contribution to the debate about a united Ireland, from an author who spotted where trends were leading some time ago.”Professor Colin Harvey, Queen’s University Belfast